-- Graphite pencil: I used a HB pencil for my initial sketch.
+- Graphite pencil: I used an HB pencil for my initial sketch.

 - Colored Pencils: Faber Castell Polychromos and Derwent Watercolour were my pencils of choice.
-If you are unsure about the different qualities of colored pencils then read my reviews on some of the best colored pencils here.
+If you are unsure about the different qualities of colored pencils then read my reviews on some of the best colored pencils and best watercolor pencils.

 - Fine paintbrush: I only used this one brush for blending the watercolor pencil since I needed finer lines and highlights.

 - Eraser: Just a basic artist block eraser was used to lighten the graphite sketch.
 You may find that a kneaded eraser works best for this.

 - Paper: My wife just bought me some Strathmore cold-pressed watercolor paper designed for wet media so I am trying it for the first time.
 There is plenty of other paper that is well suited for colored pencils which is why I wrote some reviews about some of the best paper for colored pencils.
 Be sure to check them out as they will help you get the correct paper.

 - Drawing Surface: I taped my paper to a 14” drawing board.
 It is somewhat important to secure your paper to a smooth surface as this will prevent it from moving around and provide a solid backer when more pressure is needed.
 I found and reviewed some of the best drawing boards here.

 - Pencil Sharpener: I have an electric pencil sharpener I use to get the lead exposed then refine my lead on some fine-grit sandpaper or handheld sharpener till I get a sharp point.
 See my reviews on some of the best pencil sharpeners for colored pencils for more details.